 I’m currently working on my bucket list of other “nerdy” places to go.
 It’s funny that a lot of the dorkier places still line up with touristy things like Stonehenge.
 It seems like most people are going there just for the Instagram selfie while I just want to stare in awe, wondering how people so long ago had the ambition and know-how to build something like that.
 I want to see everything like that!

 I’ve been reading a lot of ancient history and modern science books lately.
 I don’t get how in my 30’s I have this newfound thirst for knowledge and adventure, but in the years when it was handed to me in school and life with zero responsibilities, I really didn’t care about it.

 Okay, if anyone has read this far, thank you.
 That was just a rant of someone who hasn’t had a trip in a bit and is itching to get out and see some new exciting places.

 Funny enough, my next trip is in a few weeks to meet my Long Island family in Disney World haha.
-I have a four year old niece that I want to see get excited for a Mickey Mouse signature.
+I have a four-year-old niece that I want to see get excited about a Mickey Mouse signature.
 Don’t judge.